How we're planning to invest in our area

 Our investment priorities

-Our next step is to submit an investment plan, focused on three UKSPF investment priorities:
+Our investment plan focused on three UKSPF investment priorities:

 Communities and place